Does Rock ‘N’ Roll Kill Braincells?! – Baxter Dury | NME

 “”That’s brilliant trivia – I love that I’m somehow connected to her!
 That job was one of the best things I’ve ever done.
 Working for Challenge Anneka was better than music.
 I did it for a year and I got the job through nepotism because someone that knew my dad owned the TV company and I was a useless shit aged 18/19 – no qualifications, son of a rock’n’roll singer and my dad said: ‘Give my son a job now‘.
 And I thrived.
 [Host Anneka Rice] was funny – she didn’t do much.
 She’d have her gin in a plastic cup – that sounds like a Libertines song – and would be filmed tapping the last tile into a redecorated homeless shelter or something.
 And then she rode off back again.
 But all the rest of the team were amazing people and really did achieve things.
 They wanted me to get my driving license so I could go on a UN convoy and to sort out a Romanian war orphanage and I failed my test, so I couldn’t go – and I was gutted.”

-9Which frontman’s head did you once piss on?
+10Which frontman’s head did you once piss on?

 CORRECT.
 From The Clash.